There is a better way to go through the divorce process. And that better way is outlined below.

 The benefit of the lawyer-led negotiation model is that it is helpful when the parties are acrimonious and unable to communicate well themselves.

 The negative is that communications are indeed between the lawyers, and you and your spouse have to rely on the filter of the attorneys.
-This can lead to ideas and concepts being lost in translation or being somewhat distorted.
+This can lead to ideas and concepts being lost in translation or is somewhat distorted.

 It is common in a divorce for the lawyer-led negotiation model to begin the process of settlement, setting the groundwork for a successful deal, and then moving into a mediation process to finalize the divorce.

 An extremely underutilized divorce process tool in Florida is that of arbitration.
 In arbitration, both parties can agree to have a third party be the fact-finder to resolve their disputes.
 In essence, the third party is acting as a judge but isn’t really a judge.
-The benefit of this is that you can often get to an agreement much more quickly, because you can simply book the arbitrator and get in front of them.
+The benefit of this is that you can often get to an agreement much more quickly because you can simply book the arbitrator and get in front of them.
 Also, the arbitrator is not required to follow the rules of evidence that you might have in a traditional litigation model.
 So for example, if there a ton of documents that need to be presented to the court that might require your attorney to spend a lot of time filing the right rules of evidence, those steps are unnecessary in arbitration.

 Arbitrators will charge for their time, but ultimately this process can be much quicker and more cost-effective than the traditional litigation model.

 On the flipside, the final judgment in arbitration cannot be appealed — they are final and binding.
-In the litigation model if the judge screws up and makes a mistake, you can always appeal that mistake to a higher court but you can’t do that in the arbitration divorce process.
+In the litigation model, if the judge screws up and makes a mistake, you can always appeal that mistake to a higher court but you can’t do that in the arbitration divorce process.

 Where arbitration can be extremely effective is in situations where the parties are able to reach agreements on most of the issues, but may have a strong disagreement on some small issues.
 Such issues can be submitted to an arbitrator to make a binding decision and ultimately everything else should fall into place.